Hire people who keep delivering.

 Step 04

-Read the fit.
+Read the energy.

-Per-demand scores.
-A gap probe written for the biggest watch-out on this candidate.
+See where each candidate's energy lands on the role, demand by demand.
+Plus a gap probe written for the biggest watch-out on this candidate.

 Common questions

-Why can't a frontier AI just do this?
+Why can’t AI just do this?

+First role free, then $4 per scan.
 Plugs into Greenhouse, Lever, Ashby, or any ATS with an API.
 Built on 70+ years of behavioral science.